-Finally, process these checkpoint files for visualisation by using the command
+Finally, process these checkpoint files for visualisation by using the command should note that increasing the resolution, you may affect the CFL condition and need to reduce the timestep.

 Note that this is a bash command - if you use an alternative shell, such as tcsh, you may need to alter this syntax.
 Load the files into your visualiser as a group, and use the frame functions to view the flow as an unsteady animation.